quacksouls/bitburner/doc/guide/misc.md

 > and
 > [`ns.weaken()`](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.weaken.md)
 > each has an option that allows you to affect the Stock Market.
 Modify your
-> worm script from the section [After the first reboot](reboot1.md) to take
+> hack script to affect the Stock Market.
-> advantage of this option.

 ## Coding Contracts